Uniform CPA Examination

 How long do I have to pass all four sections of the examination?

 This varies for each jurisdiction.
-Your State Accountancy Board determines if credit is granted and the length of time credit is valid.
-Most jurisdictions allow a maximum of 18 months to pass all remaining sections in order to retain credit on the passed section(s).
+Your State Accountancy Board determines if credit is granted, and the length of time credit is valid.
+For more information, you can review the Examination Credit Rules by Jurisdiction.

 I have passed all four sections.
 Do my credits expire?